Multi-family, 2-to-4-unit homes are affordable and surprisingly easy to buy.

 For comparison, if Ada were to purchase a condo, the most she could afford to spend each month would be $2,325.
 Without the rental income, the amount Ada can borrow decreases considerably.

-Because Ada is interested in a multi-family home, the future rental income increases her purchasing power, allowing her to borrow more with her mortgage.
+Because A-a is interested in a multi-family home, the future rental income increases her purchasing power, allowing her to borrow more with her mortgage.

-FHA loan: The lender will add up to 75% of the rent you expect to receive to your qualifying income, making it easier for you to get approved for the loan.
-For example, buy a duplex, and the rental unit generates $1,000 per month.
+FHA loan: The lender will add up to 75% of the rent you expect to receive to your qualifying income, making getting approved for the loan easier.
+For example, buy a duplex, and the rental unit generates $1,000 monthly.
 As a result, you can add $750 to your monthly qualifying income.

 Conventional loan: Likewise, the lender will add up to 75% of the rent you expect to receive to your qualifying income.
 However, there is one significant restriction - you must have a primary living expense.